darklaunch/darklaunch.com/blog/2014/01/02/bash-create-alias-starting-with-a-dash.md

+# Bash create alias starting with a dash

 To create an alias that starts with a dash, use a double-dash to signify the end of the command options.

 ```bash